 Jul 21, 2011

 This place sounds rad.
 Is there a guidebook (english maybe?) for this area? when is the best time to visit?

 May 2, 2012

 With the release of the new guidebook, this place is going to be on the international climbing map.
-Tonsai and Ha Long Bay and Yangshuo and Yunnan have their limestone sport, Korea has stuff, Japan has stuff, but none of them with the concentration and accessibility and setting that Long Dong does.
+Tonsai and Ha Long Bay and Yangshuo and Yunnan have their limestone sport, Korea has stuff, Japan has stuff, but as for trad, none of them have the concentration and accessibility and setting that Long Dong does.

 Matt and Maurice, awesome job!
 To the rest of the community, you are what make this place so fuggin spectacular!

 Aug 2, 2013

 Thanks for the info!
 I just went to Long Dong last weekend for my first rock climbing experience, and it was excellent.
 I can't wait to try again.
 Here's my blog post on it.

 If anyone has any advice on what climbs in Taiwan are great for absolute beginners (or would like to invite me to go along on a climb) I'd love to hear about it!

 LD was my original stomping ground.
 Awesome crag, awesome community.
 Too bad it's on the other side of the globe for me now.